There’s a degree for you

 MCTC offers a number of degrees and credentials you can transfer to a bachelor's degree program or use to acquire a job in a specialized field.
 When enrolling it is important to know which degree path is right for you, as programs vary in requirements and transferability.

 Our admissions advisors would be happy to guide you through selecting the right option to meet your needs.
 Contact them today!

 Earn a general two-year degree which may have a special area of emphasis.
 These degrees are designed to transfer readily into most baccalaureate programs.

 Online Associate in Arts degree (Online AA) — with this program you can complete your two-year degree online.
 Find out if online learning is right for you, and contact admissions for more information about enrolling in online programs or courses.

-Certificates — training and courses in career or liberal arts fields designed for immediate entry into the workplace which have certain credit requirements and may have limited transferability.
+Certificate offer training and courses in career or liberal arts fields designed for immediate entry into the workplace which have certain credit requirements.
+These programs may have limited transferability.